tibe314/ShakkiTekoaly/documentation/testing.md

 ## Writing your own tests

+This document explains some basic tools to carry out performance testing.
+In your project, you may be required to analyze, how your intelligent bot will behave in various specific game situations.

 You can pass moves to `GameState` class with method `setMoves`.
-These moves can be completely arbitrary, i.e. GameState has no validation whether they are valid chess moves or not.
+These moves can be completely arbitrary, meaning that GameState has no validation whether they are valid chess moves or not.
-The parameter `moves` should be a single String with the moves separated by commas.
+The parameter `moves` should be a single String with moves separated by commas.
 For example, `"a1b1,c1d1,e1f1"` is a valid String.
 You can then pass these gamestates to your bot or simply get the move list from the variable `moves`.

 GameState can also be given arbitrary game times, with setters `setTimePlayer` and `setTimeOpponent`.
 They are to be given as type `long`, in milliseconds.